 Improved MCM operations using multi-aperture sonar

-Mine-hunting requirements are well understood.
-Navies want to improve percentage clearances, minimise risk by removing more sailors from the minefield, and get the job done quicker.
-Against a backdrop of declining budgets, it’s easier said than done.
+The evolving requirements from world navies are challenging innovators to improve mine-hunting capabilities.
+In the face of declining budgets, navies want to improve percentage clearances, minimise risk by removing more personnel from minefields and get the job done quicker.
+With growing budget restrictions, it’s easier said than done.

-The first building block used to make Equinox is Solstice.
+The first building block used to create Equinox is Solstice.
 Our Solstice was designed by our sister company, Wavefront, to deliver the ultimate mine-hunting side-scan sonar.
 Solstice uses a proprietary array design and multiple apertures to improve the signal-to-noise ratio performance, capturing stunning imagery at longer ranges than other sonars at the same frequency.
-Typically operating at 750 kHz it scans a 200 m swath and delivers a stunning along-track resolution of 0.15°.
-This makes it the ideal MCM sonar.
+Typically operating at 750 kHz it scans a 200 m swath and delivers a brilliant along-track resolution of 0.15°.

 However, to make Solstice work when deployed from a USV several technologies need to come together.
 First and foremost, it needs a stable platform capable of keeping Solstice at a set height from the seabed as it travels through the water.
-Introducing ScanFish 3D, the next building block.
+This is where the next building block, ScanFish 3D, comes in.

 EIVA’s ScanFish 3D

 This means that the sonar data can be acquired at the sweet spot for the sensor at 7.5m from the seafloor.
-Next, the data needs to be georeferenced.
+Once the data has been gathered, it needs to be georeferenced.
 This leads us to the next Equinox building block, SPRINT INS.

 Typically, navies require a 5 m (DRMS) absolute position error for any contact surveyed during mine-hunting operations.
 The requirement is driven by both the technical limitations of the solutions used to date and the assumption that to re-acquire a target within that position error is achievable.
-However, in challenging environments with poor visibility, or environments with clutter or significant numbers of contacts, a 5 m error translates as time wasted in the actual process of re-acquiring and identifying the contact.
+However, in challenging environments, a 5 m error translates as time wasted in the actual process of re-acquiring and identifying the contact.

-Equinox uses commercial-off-the-shelf (COTS) instruments to solve this problem.
+Commercial-off-the-shelf (COTS) instruments solve this problem effectively at a lower cost.
 Using a SPRINT INS aided by a Doppler velocity log and a Mini-Ranger 2 ultra-short baseline (USBL) system, Equinox can localise targets within 1 m (DRMS).
-This means less uncertainty in MCM operations, improved tactics and improved tempo of operations.
+This decreases uncertainty in MCM missions while improving tactics and the tempo of operations.

-We have conducted an extensive trial to test the navigation accuracy achieved by this combination of instruments, forming Equinox.
-Two bicycles were lowered to the seafloor.
-Why two bicycles?
-They make an interesting target for sonar training.
+Extensive trials have taken place to test the navigation accuracy achieved by the combination of instruments that form Equinox.
+In one trial, two bicycles were lowered to the seafloor.
 They were placed at known positions and were used to establish the navigation accuracy of the system.
 The results demonstrated the performance to be less than 1 m (1 DRMS), as expected.

-Completing the system is NaviSuite Kuda software, also developed by EIVA, which is used to plan, monitor, and process the data from the Equinox system.
-NaviSuite Kuda is another COTS system that is used by hydrographers world-wide to run their underwater projects.
+Completing the system is NaviSuite Kuda software, which is used to plan, monitor, and process the data from the Equinox system.
+NaviSuite Kuda has also been developed by EIVA and is another COTS system used by hydrographers worldwide to run their underwater projects.

 To plan a survey, the user defines the sailing route and run lines by simply selecting the area that needs to be surveyed.
 The software generates a plan that can be fed directly to the USV control software (or to a skipper if using a crewed vessel).